-Federal public servants deliver a wide range of programs and services that support the work of the Government and the needs of Canadians in their day-to-day lives.
-The Government of Canada would not function without the commitment of the individuals who make up the public service.
+Federal public servants deliver a wide range of programs and services that support the work of the Government of Canada and the needs of Canadians in their day-to-day lives.
+The government would not function without the commitment of the individuals who make up the public service.

-As per the Act, throughout Canada, and in each and every year, the third week of the month of June is now known as "National Public Service Week" with the period ending the third Saturday of the month and beginning the previous Sunday.
-In 2015, NPSW will take place from June 14 to 20, 2015.
+In accordance with the Act, every year throughout Canada, the third week of the month of June is known as “National Public Service Week,” with the week ending on the third Saturday of the month and beginning the previous Sunday.
+In 2016, NPSW will take place from June 12 to 18.

-Each department and agency is responsible for appointing its own coordinator to organize its departmental activities.
+Each department and agency is responsible for appointing its own National Departmental Coordinator to organize its departmental activities.

-The NPSW coordinator is key to the success of the Week.
-It is the coordinator's responsibility to coordinate events that align with his or her organization's business lines.
+Each coordinator is key to the success of NPSW.
+It is the coordinator's responsibility to coordinate events for their organizations.

 - Date modified: